Chemical Manufacturing Compliance: Navigating Water Regulations with Confidence

 The Retail Exit Code (REC) sets price and non‑price protections on default tariffs.
 This limits how expensive these default tariffs can be compared with the underlying wholesale cost and ensures fair terms.

-For business customers that want to avoid price increases linked to default tariffs, actively engaging in the market — either by switching supplier or renegotiating contract terms — can often deliver better outcomes.
+So, for business customers that want to avoid price increases linked to default tariffs, actively engaging in the market — either by switching supplier or renegotiating contract terms — can often deliver better outcomes.

 3. Wholesale (Infrastructure) Charges Are Only Part of the Bill.